19hours/sg-statutes/Acts/Securities and Futures Act.md

 then, unless a court otherwise orders, the relevant office holder may recover from the first participant, or the principal of the first participant, an amount equal to the specified gain obtained under the sale or purchase by the first participant, or the principal of the first participant.

-[1/2005]

-(2) The amount equal to the specified gain is recoverable even if the sale or purchase may have been discharged according to the business rules of a designated clearing house and replaced by a market contract.
+(2) The amount equal to the specified gain is recoverable even if the sale or purchase may have been discharged according to the business rules of an approved clearing house, or a recognised clearing house, and replaced by a market contract.

-[1/2005]

 (3) The circumstances referred to in subsection (1) are that —

-(a) a specified event has occurred in relation to the second participant or the principal of the second participant within the period of 6 months immediately following the date on which the sale or purchase was entered into; and
+(a) a specified event has occurred in relation to the second participant, or the principal of the second participant, within the period of 6 months immediately following the date on which the sale or purchase was entered into; and

-(b) at the time the sale or purchase was entered into, the first participant or the principal of the first participant knew, or ought reasonably to have known, that a specified event was likely to occur in relation to the second participant or the principal of the second participant.
+(b) at the time the sale or purchase was entered into, the first participant, or the principal of the first participant, knew, or ought reasonably to have known, that a specified event was likely to occur in relation to the second participant, or the principal of the second participant.

-[1/2005]

 (4) In this section —

-“specified event”, in relation to a second participant or a person who is or was, in respect of a sale or purchase referred to in subsection (1), the principal of the second participant, means —
+“specified event”, in relation to the second participant or a person who is or was, in respect of a sale or purchase referred to in subsection (1), the principal of the second participant, means —

 (a) the making of a bankruptcy order against the second participant or that person, as the case may be;